compono/idibu-v3-api/webhooks/vacancy.md

+# disclaimer

-*this is a work in pending article.
-Informartion provided here may change and is not yet finalised.*
+* This is a work in pending article.
+Informartion provided here may change and is not yet finalised. *

+## Overview

 This webhooks feeds data when a vacancy is [created](http://v3-docs.idibu.com/article/277-adding-a-vacancy-article) or updated.
 You can use this webhook to: